lgeurts/dwm-dotfiles/README.md

 #### License information:

-This configuration is licensed under the MIT License, so you are free to use and modify it for personal or commercial purposes.
+This configuration is licensed under the MIT License, so you are free to use and modify it for any personal or commercial purposes.
 However, please note that I do not provide any warranty or support for this configuration, so use at your own risk.